kuzzleio/kuzzle/src/README.md

 Kuzzle features are accessible through a secured API, with a large choice of protocols.
 It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols (see [Specifications](src/docs/specifications.md) for details).

-The filtering language is a subset of [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
-(see [filters syntax](docs/filters.md) for more details).
+Kuzzle use [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html) (see [filters syntax](docs/filters.md) for more details) as filtering language and RabbitMQ for managing queues.

 # Installation